Posts Tagged ‘Mars Lasar’

 Cover arts are courtesy of each individual artist.
 Photo copyright Big Stock Photo by Subbotina Anna & ppart.

-Christmas From Mars is an equally beautiful traditional album with all of the extra enhancements that likewise makes another enriching gift, easily becoming 2 pleasing and joyful holiday albums I can recommend for all listeners.
-If you are searching for a great gift for someone, or wish to revive your own personal spirit of Christmas enjoyment this year and every year, both albums are a wonderful family edition designed for traditionalist and New Age music fans alike.
+Christmas From Mars is a pleasing and joyful holiday album I can recommend for all listeners.
+If you are searching for a great gift for someone, or wish to revive your individual spirit of Christmas enjoyment this year and every year, this particular album is a wonderful family edition designed for traditionalist and New Age music fans alike.

 Mars Lasar is one of the first musicians many people recall when thinking of nature inspired music.
 His music with a dedication to protect the heartland is a constant reminder of this gifted artist and his ability to promptly place you there.